programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 }
 ```

-The output of `sentence_length` may be visualized over time, though we first need to
+The output of `sentence_length` may be visualized over time.
+We first need to
-summarize all of the lengths within a document.
-The `median` function, which finds the
+summarize all of the sentence lengths within a document to a single number.
-50th percentile of its inputs, is a good choice for summarizing these as it will not be
+The `median` function, which finds the 50th percentile of its inputs, is a
-overly effected by a parsing errors that may mistakenly create an artificially long
+good choice for summarizing these as it will not be overly effected by a
-sentence.[^5]
+parsing error that may mistakenly create an artificially long sentence.[^5]

 ```{r}
 sentence_length_median <- sapply(sentence_length, median)